How to Wear & Care for Cashmere Sweaters: 7 Worth the Splurge

 How to Style a Cashmere Sweater?

-As you’ve seen with these outfits that I’ve put together, there are many gorgeous styles of cashmere sweaters to choose from this season, and how you style them is as unique as the sweater.
-Generally, any kind of cashmere sweater elevates a pair of pants from the most faded jeans to the dressiest black pants.
+As you’ve seen with these outfits I’ve put together, there are many gorgeous styles of cashmere sweaters to choose from this season, and how you style them is as unique as the sweater itself.
+Generally, any cashmere sweater elevates a pair of pants from the most faded jeans to the dressiest black pants.

-Cashmere sweaters aren’t limited to pants.
+Cashmere sweaters aren’t limited to being worn with pants.
 They also look gorgeous with skirts.
-One of the loveliest ways to wear cashmere is with silk, including a silk skirt.
-I recently bought this flowy silk print skirt and wore it with this bright red cashmere sweater to the LTK conference.
-Not only was it super comfy but it looked chic.
+One of the loveliest ways to wear cashmere is paired with silk, such as a silk skirt.
+I recently purchased this flowy silk print skirt and paired it with a bright red cashmere sweater for the LTK conference.
+Not only was it super comfy, but it looked chic.
 That elegant mix of silk and kitten-like cashmere is always so rich and classy.

 Where to Buy Cashmere Sweaters?